ksooooza/Project2/README.md

 ## MODEL

-Raw data taken from the Fruityvide API on the fruits can be found in the data folder in fruits.json
+Raw data taken from the Fruityvice API on the fruits can be found in the data folder in fruits.json

 This is the model for each fruit: